askaydevs/SF-ID/README.md

 ## Installation

 For training, a GPU is strongly recommended for speed.
 CPU is supported but training could be extremely slow.
+Also create a folder named `vocab` in the same directory as `train.py`, this location will store the generated vocabulary files.

 ### Tensorflow